Introduction to Azure Email

 Send-MailMessage @SendGridEmail

 Check the recipient’s mailbox for the text message we sent to confirm email deliverability.
 The end effect would look something like this.
-As can be seen, the message was sent via sendgrid.net from the sender’s address.
+The sender’s address indicates that the message was sent using SendGrid.net as the email service provider.

 Create an Azure Subscription

-We can utilize a range of free and commercial Azure services to build the next-generation architecture for any product and user with an Azure account.
+We can utilize free and commercial Azure services to build the next-generation architecture for any product and user with an Azure account.
 A logical unit of Azure services tied to an Azure Account is called an Azure Subscription.
-The billing is done on a subscription-by-subscription basis.
-The way azure usage is recorded and who the account administrator is are both determined by an azure account.
+On a subscription-by-subscription basis, we do the billing.
+An Azure account determines the method of recording Azure usage and the designated account administrator.
 In Azure Account Center, users may create accounts and subscriptions.

-Here is the way where we segregate things for the organization and technical purposes from each other within Azure. (also a single billing subscription).
+Here is how we segregate things for organizational and technical purposes from each other within Azure. (also a single billing subscription).
 And also a lot of functions could be focussed.

-SendGrid is a cloud-based emailing service that offers dependable business email delivery, scalability, and real-time statistics, as well as easy integration through customizable APIs.
+SendGrid is a cloud-based emailing service that offers dependable business email delivery, scalability, real-time statistics, and easy integration through customizable APIs.

 Sign up form